-On finding the new treasure I played it on the best headphones of my dad's hi-fi (not stereo ;-) ).
+On finding the new treasure, I played it on the best headphones of my dad's hi-fi (not stereo ;-) ).
 "Sunday Morning" was so plaintive and melodic, not what I was expecting.
-All the songs were immediately accessible, there was no "avant garde" barrier to get over to like the music.
-No listen to it 5 times to appreciate its musical qualities or lyrical content.
+All the songs were immediately accessible.
+There was no "avant garde" barrier to scale to like the music.
+No need listen to it 5 times to appreciate its musical qualities or lyrical content.
 Even my sister liked it.
 I became a Velvets collector from albums to books to related music.

 So this blog is mostly about how the Velvet Underground became "connection central" for many areas of musical interest plus a small observation of one of the key qualities of Velvets music that makes it distinctly different from most rock music.

 First the connections that the Velvet Underground feed into: